-We have audited the accompanying Statement of Fiduciary Net Position of the Regional Transportation Authority Pension Plan ("Plan"), a pension trust fund of the Regional Transportation Authority ("RTA"), as of and for the year ended December 31, 2021, and the related Statement of Changes in Fiduciary Net Position for the year then ended, and the related notes to the basic financial statements, as listed in the table of contents.
+We have audited the accompanying Statement of Fiduciary Net Position of the Regional Transportation Authority Pension Plan ("Plan"), a fiduciary fund of the Regional Transportation Authority ("RTA"), as of December 31, 2022, and the related Statement of Changes in Fiduciary Net Position for the year then ended, and the related notes to the financial statements, which collectively comprise the Plan's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Regional Transportation Authority Pension Plan, Illinois, as of December 31, 2021, and the changes in fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Plan as of December 31, 2022, and the changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.